-Refer to pages 51 - 52 of the Integrated Annual Report for the year ended 30 June 2023 for a more detailed list of responsibilities, membership and meetings attendance, and to the Company's website for the Committee's charter.
+Refer to pages 51 - 52 of the Integrated Annual Report for the year ended 30 June 2024 for a more detailed list of responsibilities, membership and meetings attendance, and to the Company's website for the Committee's charter.

-The Committee meets as and when required, and officially did not meet during the current year.
-However, the members did exercise ongoing monitoring and oversight over the investment portfolio through communications with the Senior Advisors and their respective roles as members of the relevant advisory boards of the TRG SA Funds.
+The Committee meets as and when required, and officially met twice during the current year.
+In addition to formal meetings, the members exercised ongoing monitoring and oversight over the investment portfolio through communications with the Senior Advisors and their respective roles as members of the relevant advisory boards of the TRG SA Funds.
 The Committee provided extensive feedback on the above matters to the Board at the respective Board meetings that were held during the year.
 The CEO and/or CFO would typically attend official or informal meetings and where requested, representatives of the Investment Advisor and/or prospective Portfolio Companies can also attend.